Platform-Studio/demo_pcs_service/README.md

 ## YAML definitions
 `/definitions/wine.yml`

-In this example, the Service, Agent, and Functions are defined in YAML, the recommended format.
+In this example, the Service, Agent, Functions, and Views are defined in YAML, the recommended format.

-It is also possible to use JSON or Ruby to write definitions but YAML is preferred due to its brevity.
+(It is also possible to use JSON to write definitions but YAML is preferred due to its brevity.)

 ## Service deployment
 ### Initial setup
 Currently, a PCS App must initially be registered by a Platform team member.

-However, this setup is a one-time event, and then the process is entirely self-serve, through the PCS dashboard.
+However, this setup is a one-time event, and then the process is entirely self-serve, through the PCS AI Dev dashboard.

+The AI Dev dashboard is shown in the left-most column when logged into PlatformOS or reached directly at https://os.platformstud.io/chat/dash.

 ### App Definition
-The PCS App definitions specify a link to a Github repo.
+A PCS App definition specifies a URL for a Github repo.

-Ar this URL, PCS expects to find definitions and assets in that repo in the `/definitions/` and `/assets/` folders, respectively.
+At this URL, PCS expects to find definitions and assets in that repo in the `/definitions/` and `/assets/` folders, respectively.

 All other paths are ignored.

 ### Private Repos
-For private repos, a credential must also be provided to grant PCS access.
+For private repos, a credential must also be provided to grant PCS access to read from the repo.

 At the time of writing, only Personal Access Tokens (PATs) are supported.